lawrencedizon/Just-Watch-It/README.md

     - NSCache

 ### What I learned:
-- Writing the AutoLayout programatically can be quite the hassle compared to AutoLayout using Storyboards.
+- Writing the AutoLayout programatically can be quite the hassle compared to using AutoLayout with Storyboards
-- I had great practice with more UIKit fundamentals such as CollectionViews and TableViews.
+- I had great practice with more UIKit fundamentals such as CollectionViews and TableViews
-- Networking practices using the URLSession framework to fetch and make download tasks from REST APIs.
+- Networking practices using the URLSession framework to fetch and make download tasks from REST APIs
-- The importance of making asynchronous task downloads using GCD, which is essential to creating fast and responsive mobile applications.
+- The importance of making asynchronous task downloads using GCD, which is essential to creating fast and responsive mobile applications
 - More practice with CoreData persistent storage: storing, fetching, and deleting records